reactjs/react.dev/content/docs/context.md

 Creates a Context object.
 When React renders a component that subscribes to this Context object it will read the current context value from the closest matching `Provider` above it in the tree.

 The `defaultValue` argument is **only** used when a component does not have a matching Provider above it in the tree.
-This can be helpful for testing components in isolation without wrapping them.
+This default value can be helpful for testing components in isolation without wrapping them.
 Note: passing `undefined` as a Provider value does not cause consuming components to use `defaultValue`.

 ### `Context.Provider` {#contextprovider}